 – how to find a professional financial specialist to help you make the right decision and avoid overspending by thousands of pounds

-A Long term care annuity is a way to use your savings through a third party to pay for your care.
+Long term care insurance or a long term annuity is a way to use your savings through a third party to pay for your care.
 This is often an advanced option suitable for those who wish to plan ahead for care provision in the future.

 Some people may prefer to take away the worry of paying for their care in the future by buying a guaranteed income for life from an insurance company.

-As above, an Immediate Care Annuity is most suitable for individuals who are considering care provision ahead of time.
-If you are already accessing care then don’t worry – an Immediate Needs Care Annuity provides a similar financial benefit for those who are currently in residential care.
+As above, an Immediate Annuity is most suitable for individuals who are considering care provision ahead of time.
+If you are already accessing care, then don’t worry – an Annuity provides a similar financial benefit for those who are currently in residential care.

-Here is a short 60 second generic video explaining how a typical annuity would work.
+Here is a short video that sets out how a care annuity works.